Counselling & Psychological Services

 Yes, Counsellor/ Psychologist some time provide you group sessions, relaxation exercises, meditation and other required therapies.How to make an appointment?

-To schedule your first appointment you can personally visit a counselor at HR Department and fix the meeting date and time.
+To schedule your first appointment you can personally visit the counselor at HR Department and fix date and time for counselling sessions.